octologs/flutter_picker_plus/README.md

 **Note: this plugin is continuous work from [flutter_picker](https://pub.dev/packages/flutter_picker).**

-Flutter plugin picker.
+Flutter picker plus.
 Include NumberPicker, DateTimePicker, ArrayPicker, and default linkage Picker.
 Provide flexible parameters to meet various needs.
 At the same time, you can extend more functions through custom adapters.

 > Supported  Platforms
 >